hackclub/hackclub/workshops/tunes/README.md

 }
 ```

-What this code does is it get's the event (the key being pressed) information happening.
+What this code does is it gets the event (the key being pressed) information happening.
 It then extracts the key code from that information.
 The use of `||` is as a browser fallback as some browsers have different APIs.

 You'll see that when running this, our key is a number!?
 That's because each key has it's own code. [keycode.info](https://keycode.info/) is a super handy tool to help you identify the codes for each key.